High-definition television in Australia: Freeview

 The Freeview brand was launched in November 2008 with teaser commercials promising 15 channels in 2009.
-The first new "Freeview" channel started on 26 March 2009 with Network Ten's One sports channel.
+The first new "Freeview" channel started on 26 March 2009 with Network Ten's One HD sports channel, now called 10 Bold.
 Further advertising began on 26 April 2009, with the first Freeview certified devices appearing in retailers from May 2009.
 In June 2010, the second phase of devices, marked as "Freeview EPG" devices, became available in retail stores, designed to work with the newly launched interactive EPG built on MHEG-5.
 This Freeview EPG ceased operating on 24 November 2017.

 Satellite & Cable

 Foxtel

 Foxtel has been carrying HD channels since 2008.
 As of 2016 it has over 20 HD channels, a mix of basic and premium subscription, free-to-air and free-to-view services.

 HD broadcasts are received using the Foxtel IQ3 service or a Foxtel HD+ receiver.
 A selection of HD push-video on demand content is also available through Foxtel Anytime on Foxtel HD+ receivers.